MalcolmMielle/bark_monitor/README.md

 ## Telegram bot

+To see all commands available to the bot, send `\help` to your bot.

-Commands available to the bot are:
+Example of commands available to the bot are:

 * `\register`: register to receive updates from the bot.
 * `\start`: start the recorder